apache/gravitino/docs/iceberg-rest-service.md

 ## Apache Gravitino Iceberg REST catalog server configuration

-The configuration settings for the Gravitino Iceberg REST server are identical for both the standalone server and the auxiliary server in the Gravitino system.
+The Iceberg REST server configurations are the same in Gravitino for both standalone and auxiliary server mode.
 Starting from version `0.6.0`, using the prefix `gravitino.auxService.iceberg-rest.` for the auxiliary server configuration is deprecated.
 If both `gravitino.auxService.iceberg-rest.key` and `gravitino.iceberg-rest.key` are present, the `gravitino.iceberg-rest.key` will take precedence.
 The following configurations are shown with `gravitino.iceberg-rest.` prefix.

 ### Configuration to enable Iceberg REST service in Gravitino server.